 A non-traditional student would be any male or female that is enrolled in a program of study at Georgia Northwestern where the opposite gender accounts for more than 70% such as a male student enrolled in Health and Human Services or a female in Automotive Technology.

-For additional information, please contact Sonya Richards.
+For additional information, please contact Sonya Briscoe.